teenager using laptop anonymous cloud storage

 • Interest in Tech: Many students are genuinely interested in technology and concepts like encryption and online privacy.
 Using a tool like AnonVault can be an educational experience for them.

 • Privacy Culture: Teens are more aware of their digital footprint than any generation before.
 Services that promise to protect their data are naturally appealing.
-A 2025 study from the Family Online Safety Institute found that 65% of teens have adjusted their privacy settings on an app in the last year, showing a proactive approach to digital identity.

 • AI and Creative Work: With the rise of AI tools in education, some students use anonymous storage to hold early drafts of AI-assisted essays or creative projects.
 They may do this to keep their work separate from school accounts that might use AI detection software, ensuring their creative process remains private.